marcelochaves95/Kinematics/README.md

-# Flappy Bird with Physics by Marcelo Chaves
+# Physics Engine by Marcelo Chaves

-Flappy Bird using 100% of physics created by me.
+This engine is using 100% of the physics developed by me.

 No standard Unity physics (PhysX by NVIDIA).